Description and Characteristics of Ketamine

 When they first used it in low doses on children and the elderly, many patients commented on what they felt under the influence of Ketamine.
 Since there were so many odd cases, doctors conducted numerous studies until they eventually found that even at very low doses, Ketamine has powerful hallucinogenic properties.

 For all of the above reasons, doctors hardly ever use Ketamine.
-Since the complications are so numerous, frequent and dangerous, the disadvantages outweigh the advantages.
-Moreover, if mixed with other substances, like alcohol, Ketamine becomes even more dangerous.
+Since the complications are so numerous, frequent, and dangerous, the disadvantages outweigh the advantages.
+Moreover, ketamine is more harmful if mixed with other substances, like alcohol.